mrlem/android-compose-template/readme.md

 * doc:
   - document appInit task
   - document features creation
-* sample:
-  - add item removal
 * unit tests
-* room: database in the library module makes sense for this sample app, not for a real app.
-If you find a multi-module pattern for room, please call me (I'd say this is not possible, by design)
 * room: migration handling
 * di: investigate moving from hilt+autodagger to [metro](https://github.com/ZacSweers/metro) once it gets more mature